The Fastest Broadband 2020: What You Really Need

 When you've got your result, think about the various ways you use the internet in your household: if it turns out that your download speed is considerably faster than you actually need, taking into account your real day-to-day internet usage, start looking around for cheaper broadband offers that are a better fit with your life and your wallet.
 Check out our How to find the cheapest broadband guide to help you make the best choice.

 Let's be honest, it's more likely that your broadband speed isn't fast enough.
 Here are some things you can try to increase your download speed and upload speed.

-How to increase download speed
+The fastest broadband: How to increase download speed

 On the other hand, your speed test result might reveal that your download speed isn’t fast enough.
 If you don’t want to spend more money on upgrading to a faster broadband package, there could be other ways to get the best out your broadband.